Pansori

 In the late 20th century, the sorrowful "Western style" of pansori overtook the vigorous "Eastern style" of pansori, and pansori began being called the "sound of han".
-All surviving pansori epics end happily, but contemporary pansori focuses on the trials and tribulations of the characters, commonly without reaching the happy ending because of the contemporary popularity of excerpt performances.
-The history of pansori in the late 20th century, including the recent canonization of han, has led to great concern in the pansori community.
+All surviving pansori epics end happily, but contemporary pansori focuses on the trials and tribulations of the characters, commonly without reaching a happy ending because of the contemporary popularity of excerpt performances.
+Such modern changes to the character of pansori, including its recent emphasis on han, have led to concern within the traditional performing community.

 Pansori has been designated as Korea's National Intangible Cultural Heritage No. 5 since 1964.
 On November 7, 2003, pansori was registered as the UNESCO's Masterpiece of the Oral and Intangible Heritage of Humanity of Korea.
-In 2011, the pansori practiced by the ethnic Koreans in China was also nominated as the UNESCO's intangible cultural heritage by the governments of Yanbian Korean Autonomous Prefecture and Tieling.
+In 2011, the pansori practiced by the ethnic Koreans in China were also nominated as the UNESCO's intangible cultural heritage by the governments of Yanbian Korean Autonomous Prefecture and Tieling.

 Originally a form of folk entertainment for the lower classes, pansori was embraced by the Korean elite during the 19th century.
-While public interest in the genre temporarily declined in the mid-20th century, today's South Korean publics and government are passionate in registering and recognizing many pansori singers as "living national treasures of Korea."
-North Korea, on comparison, is yet to implement the systematic support of pansori at the government level, as Kim Jong-il believed that pansoris performance voice was too hoarse and did not distinguish between male and female to suit the taste of today's people.
+While public interest in the genre temporarily declined in the mid-20th century, today's South Korean public and government are passionate in registering and recognizing many pansori singers as "living national treasures of Korea."
+North Korea, on comparison, has yet to implement the systematic support of pansori at the government level, as Kim Jong Il believed that pansoris performance voice was too hoarse and did not distinguish between male and female to suit the taste of today's people.